-- Students must have a 2.0 grade point average (GPA) from the previous semester as well as fulfilled the credit requirement. - There is a freshman only probationary period of 1 semester for freshman who do not have a 2.0 GPA.
-The probationary period is automatically used if the student plays a Fall Sport.
+- Students must have a 2.0 grade point average (GPA) from the previous semester as well as fulfilled the credit requirement. - There is a freshman only probationary period of 1 semester for freshman who pass at least 10 semester credits, but do not have a 2.0 GPA.
 If the student does not use freshman probation, it does NOT roll over to grades 10-12.
-It is a use it or lose it probation. - There is a second probation period for students in grades 10-12 who do not earn a 2.0 GPA.
+It is a use it or lose it probation. - There is a second probation period for students in grades 10-12 who pass at least 10 semester credits, but do not earn a 2.0 GPA.
 This probation period can only be used one time during the 10-12 grades.
-Students must meet the credit requirement to be eligible to use probation.
+Students must meet the credit requirement to be eligible to use probation. - Using Probation when transferring schools: If a student athlete transfers and needs to use a probation they can only use a probation after transferring if the school they left would offer a probationary period and the school they are entering will also offer a probationary period.